Who is a Certified Bariatric Nurse (CBN)?

 What study resources are available to help prepare for the CBN exam?

-ASMBS offers a live CBN Review Course presented during the annual conference each year.
+ASMBS offers a live CBN Review Course presented during the the ASMBS Annual Meeting at ObesityWeek each year, along with the Spring Educational Event.
 Registration for this course is available once registration for the annual conference opens.

 An online version of the course is now available online at: http://cbn-review.asmbs.org/